-The Habitat Plan identifies Conservation Targets and associated projects required to restore the Estuary to a desired condition.
-SLRRI has used the Habitat Plan to identify and prioritize projects contained in this proposal, as well as previously funded projects.
-The possibility exists to leverage GLRI and City of Duluth funding to present an unparalleled opportunity to accomplish the Habitat Plan's broad, legacy based objectives.
+The Habitat Plan identifies Conservation Targets and projects required to restore the Estuary to a desired condition.
+SLRRI used the Habitat Plan to identify and prioritize projects contained in this proposal, as well as previously funded projects.
+The possibility exists to leverage GLRI and City of Duluth funding to present an unparalleled opportunity to accomplish the Habitat Plan's broad, legacy-scale objectives.

 MNDNR has collaborated with the USFWS for 20 years to advance habitat restoration in the Estuary.
-Their participation and guidance has resulted in the inclusion of elements of the Strategic Habitat Conservation Model into the Remedial Action Planning process for AOC and the Estuary.
+Their participation and guidance has resulted in the inclusion of elements of the Strategic Habitat Conservation Model into the Remedial Action Plan (RAP) for the AOC.
+The RAP identifies a complete list of management actions needed to remove Beneficial Use Impairments (BUIs) and delist the AOC.
+The RAP, in conjunction with the Lake Superior Lakewide Action and Management Plan (LAMP), comprise a multi-jurisdictional approach to protecting and restoring the Lake Superior watershed.